Kazakhstan activists recall path from protest to bloodshed - NewsBreak

 Kazakhstan activists recall path from protest to bloodshed

-The mass protests in Kazakhstan began peacefully over the New Year's weekend, with marchers denouncing a sharp rise in fuel prices.
-They spread quickly from the western part of the Central Asian nation to more populous areas, eventually reaching its largest city of Almaty
+ALMATY, Kazakhstan (AP) — The mass protests in Kazakhstan began peacefully over the New Year’s weekend, with marchers denouncing a sharp rise in fuel prices.
+They spread quickly from the western part of the Central Asian nation to more populous areas, eventually reaching its largest city of Almaty.

 But something changed over the course of a week.